 At this point, you can prepare yourself for a bite that is SO itchy that by evening, you will want to rip your own ankles off.
 These types of cowards always seem to go for the ankles.
 They turn red, almost purple and itch uncontrollably.
 At this point, Benadryl and lots of it (and the sweet slumber that it brings) is your only remedy.

-Or the type of willpower that only Sisyphus is know for.
+Or the type of willpower that only Sisyphus is known for.

 AVOID THESE BITES by having shoes and socks ready and using lots and lots of heavy oily bug spray at the sign of the first fly.
 Again, they are so small, that this oily layer works wonders.
 I wouldn’t even mess around with baby oil or the like – these fearsome bites are not worth it.
 GO DEET.

-DOCTOR FLIES: I have no idea where they got their names…they are one of the world’s most dim-witted insects.
 They are aggressive about following you about but oh so easy to kill.
-These yellow bellied flies are a bit larger than your average housefly and have more of a pointed abdomen.
+These yellow-bellied flies are a bit larger than your average housefly and have more of a pointed abdomen.

 They seem to come around when flowers and fruits are blooming (late spring/early summer).